 Michaela lectured on the topic of estate administration to the Judicial Institute of Maryland; was a guest speaker on the topic of estate and inheritance taxes as part of the Gibber on Estate Administration evening series; and lectured on will caveats through the National Business Institute and as a guest lecturer at the University of Baltimore.
 In addition, Michaela has lectured on general estate planning topics through the National Business Institute and made many private presentations to local financial and accounting firms and their clients on various topics including general estate planning, small business trusts, incomplete gifts to non-grantor trusts and succession planning.

-Active in the Maryland State Bar Association, Michaela serves on its Estate and Trust Law Section Council.
+Michaela has become a Fellow of the American College of Trust & Estate Counsel (ACTEC).
+Active in the Maryland State Bar Association, Michaela serves as Chairperson of the Estate and Trust Law Section Council.
 She also co-chairs the Estates and Trusts Committee of the Bar Association of Baltimore City.

 Michaela earned her J.D., cum laude, from Widener University School of Law in Harrisburg, Pennsylvania, and her LL.M. in Taxation, with distinction, from the Georgetown University Law Center.